howtographql/howtographql/content/frontend/angular-apollo/9-pagination.md

 ```

 Also note that we are rendering the `orderedLinks`, a new property (`getter`) in the `LinkListComponent` that we will add soon.
-Moreover, the `AsyncPipe` aka `async` subscribes to an Observable or Promise and returns the latest value it has emitted.
+Moreover, the `AsyncPipe` aka `async` subscribes to an Observable ‡or Promise and returns the latest value it has emitted.
 Using async pipe more than once in your template will trigger the query for each pipe.

 </Instruction>